Lieb-Robinson bounds with exponential-in-volume tails

 As illustrated before, we can rewrite the time-evolved operator $A$ as

 where again, $M = (M_1, M_2, \dots, M_{|M|})$ is a sequence of factors.
 The essence of our approach is to choose the appropriate equivalence classes to quantify the way that $A(t)$ ``leaks" into the regions $B_1, \dots, B_m$ over time.
-To accomplish this, we construct an algorithm to map each $M$ to a graph on subsets of $V$, slightly modifying the construction in \cite{chen2021operator}.
-The algorithm takes as input $S_1, S_2, \dots, S_m$, $R$, and $M$, where $M$ is a sequence of factors obtained from a term in the Liouville equation as described above, and outputs a forest (disjoint union of trees) $T(M)$.
-The algorithm proceeds as follows:
+To accomplish this, we construct an algorithm to map each $M$ to a graph on subsets of $V$, modifying the construction in Ref.~\cite{chen2021operator}.
+The algorithm takes as input $S_1, S_2, \dots, S_m$, $R$, and $M$, where $M$ is a sequence of factors obtained from a term in the Liouville equation as described above, and outputs a forest (disjoint union of trees) $T(M)$, which is a graph whose nodes are subsets of $V$.
+The algorithm proceeds as follows.